 Nevertheless, I reckon human culture may never accept the evidence.
 The phrase above, “So brains are programmed to produce behavior that serves those ends—or seek substitutes that stimulate the same neural systems”, suggests why.
 We have “neural systems” necessary for a social species such as ourselves to carry out the social interactions required for survival.
 When viewed as a result of our “neural systems”, the sense of free will itself can be seen as a “substitute that stimulates”.

 Furthermore, the observation that “brains are programmed to produce behavior that serves those ends” must logically apply to our cognitive behavior as well.
-In other words, our brains are also programmed to produce cognitive behavior — thoughts — that serve those ends.
-An essential ‘end’ for social animals lies in the establishment of hierarchical authority.
-A belief in ‘free will’ serves that “end” for it allows individuals to assign blame, i.e., assigning blame (a.k.a. responsibility) plays a key role in establishing hierarchical authority.
-The ‘right and strong’ rise to the top of the pecking order, the ‘weak and wrong’ sink to the bottom.
+In other words, our brains are also programmed to produce thoughts that serve those “ends”.
+A necessary “end” for social animals is the establishment of hierarchical authority.
+A belief in free will (p.587) serves that hierarchical “end” for it allows us to assign responsibility, praise and blame.
+These judgments play a key role in establishing hierarchy.
+The ‘right, good, and strong’ rise to the top of the pecking order; the ‘wrong, bad, and weak’ sink to the bottom.